I. Director Qualification Standards

 IV.
 Director Access to Management and Independent Advisors

 VIII.
 Senior Management Stock Ownership

-XI.
+IX.
 Senior Management Stock Holding Period

 X. Prohibition of Hedging and Pledging